sjappig/mldn-capstone/report/capstone_report.md

 Mathematical equation for F1 is *2\*precision\*recall/(precision+recall)*.
 Also precision will be used, to get comparable results with [2].

-Since we are working with multilabel classification, we will average the scores using class weights most of the time.
+Since we are working with multi-label classification, we will average the scores using class weights most of the time.

 \newpage